-No matter what form they’re in (dry, raw, cooked, powder, within other foods), onions contain disulfides and sulfoxides (thiosulphate), both of which can cause anemia and damage red blood cells in dogs.
+No matter what form they’re in (dry, raw, cooked, powder, within other foods), onions contain disulfides and sulfoxides (thiosulphate), both of which can cause anaemia and damage red blood cells in dogs.
 Unfortunately, garlic, being itself a member of the onion family, got itself tarred with the same brush.
 Luckily though, a dog would need to eat a huge amount of garlic to suffer any negative consequences.
 Half a clove of crushed garlic per 10kg of dog now and again is fine fordogs.
 More on feeding garlic to dogs here.

 Peaches and Plums – Whole

 Peach and plum pits often cause intestinal obstruction and enteritis.